aws-samples/sample-data-residency-chatbot-with-bedrock-agentcore/README.md

 - **Browser UI (AWS Amplify)** — the dashboard with charts + a chat box.
 Static page, hosted in-region.
 - **API Gateway (REST API)** — the front door.
 The browser POSTs the question here.
 - **Agent_Lambda (the "brain")** — runs a Strands AI agent.
 It interprets the question, decides what data to fetch, and writes the final natural-language answer.
-- **Amazon Bedrock (Claude 3 Haiku)** — the LLM the agent calls to reason and to phrase the answer.
+- **Amazon Bedrock (Claude Haiku 4.5)** — the LLM the agent calls to reason and to phrase the answer.
 Runs in-region, on-demand.
 - **AgentCore Gateway** — a secure "tool counter."
 It exposes 4 safe, read-only query tools (one per data table) to the agent.
 The agent can't touch the database directly — only through these governed tools.
 - **Tool_Lambda** — the only thing that talks to the database.
 It accepts a structured request (filters, group-by, totals, sort), builds a safe read-only SQL query, and returns rows.
 No raw SQL is ever allowed.
 - **Aurora PostgreSQL (Serverless v2)** — the database holding the curated program data, in private subnets (not reachable from the internet).